KatiLueth/api_pet_finder/README.md

-Angular API Pet Page Challenge
+# Angular API Pet Page

-Description
+### Description
-Angular API Pet Page

-A SPA with Angular and the PetFinder API.
+SPA with Angular and the PetFinder API.

-Routes
+#### Routes
-3 separate routes in Angular app, for dogs, hedgehogs and parakeets available in PetFinder API.
+* 3 separate routes in Angular app, for dogs, hedgehogs and parakeets available in PetFinder API.

-Each route has its own controller.
+* Each route has its own controller.
 When the view is changed, a new JSONP request is made to PetFinder to get a random pet of that kind.

-Display
+#### Display
-Information about the pet is displayed on the DOM, formatted with Bootstrap.
+* Information about the pet is displayed on the DOM, formatted with Bootstrap.
-Included are images of the pet in the display.
+* Included are images of the pet in the display.